donaldrich80/cicdevs/docs/index.md

 These containers all incorporate goss as a way of testing the finished container as well as a in-build testing of the image during the build.
 The build will literally fail if the container isn't functioning properly.
 A very efficient and quick way to build containers.

 This functionality is implemented using goss.
 Check out the [docs](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md).

+### Non-Root User

+with the exception of the `base` images.
+Default users for these images is non-root user with UID = 1000.

+!!! info
+    Declarable UID may be in future release.

 ## Repository Fun Facts